marksibrahim/Effective-Java-Notes/README.md

 JVM default gives you a constructor if you don't supply one, so just leaving it out isn't good enough.
 The method is to use a private constructor, that throws an assertion error if anyone ever tried calling it.

+## Avoid Creating Unnecessary Objects

+### Why?

+* faster
+* less memory
+* stylish + more concise

+Example: using the string constructor inside of a loop.

+An effective way to avoid creation of unnecessary objects is to use the Static Factory Method rather than constructors.

+Example: when checking a boolean, rather than creating another boolean, use \`boolean.valueOf\(\)\`

+### Counter

+This can be tricky when working with mutable data, where you have to keep track of state.
+For immutable elements, err on the side of reuse.